paulb466/WEB_SCRAPING_kijiji_website/README.md

       - so that dictionary doesnt get too large and bogs down the script

-  - dont send telegram message on first pass so that after clearing out the dictionary at 430am you get alot of new item messages
+  - dont send telegram message on first pass so that after clearing out the dictionary at 430am you dont get alot of new item messages